shehper/sparse-dictionary-learning/README.md

   <img src="./assets/french.png" width="700" />
 </p>

-a feature each for German, Japanese, Hebrew, ..., and many others:
+a feature each for German, Japanese, and many other languages, as well many other interesting features:

 - [A feature for German](https://shehper.github.io/feature-interface/?page=156)
 - [A feature for Scandinavian languages](https://shehper.github.io/feature-interface/?page=1634)